-Located in Palatine, IL, Harper College is a public, 2-year college that enrolls nearly 15,000 students.
-Harper College offers several certificate programs related to electronics.
+Located in Palatine, IL, Harper College is a public, 2-year college that enrolls nearly 14,000 students.
+Harper College offers two certificate programs related to electronics.

 Certificate in Electronics

 The 16-credit program offers a flexible curriculum, which allows students to tailor their program to their interests in the field.
 Available coursework covers DC and AC network analysis, semiconductor devices and circuits, digital electronics and analog electronics.
-Other possible courses include industrial control systems, radio frequency network analysis and microprocessors.
+Other possible courses include industrial control systems, communications systems and microprocessors.

 Certificate in Industrial Electronics Maintenance

 Industrial control systems, electronics and electrical wiring are required subjects for this 16-credit-hour certificate program.
-Possible electives include DC and AC motors, optics, sensors and programmable logic controllers.
+Students will also learn about optics, sensors and programmable logic controllers.
 Graduates could become apprentice electricians, facilities technicians or electrical technicians, and may continue their training in pursuit of an associate's degree.

 Joliet Junior College

-Joliet Junior College, located just outside of the downtown Joliet area, is a 2-year public institution that enrolls nearly 17,000.
+Joliet Junior College, located just outside of the downtown Joliet area, is a 2-year public institution that enrolls nearly 15,000 students.
 The college offers associate's degree and certificate programs, as well as study abroad and distance learning opportunities.